code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 ##   [GAS -1]    instead of using operator && on single require or if checks .
 Using Multiple REQUIRE or IF checks can save more gas.

+As remix gas reports we can save 8 gas if we use multiple checks.

+BEFORE:

+SAMPLE TEST:

+require(1==1&&2==2);

+Using && operator the execution gas cost is 21240

+AFTER :

+require(1==1);
+require(2==2);

+After modification the execution cost is   21232 .
+So clearly we can save 8 gas par split condition checks.

+> There is 24 instance of this issue:

           2022-11-paraspace/paraspace-core/contracts/misc/marketplaces/SeaportAdapter.sol